Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES

 where $c_4(\epsilon, n,s)$ is a constant, or equivalently when MPK generates numerically full-rank basis vectors for each big panel $\widehat{V}_{\ell+1:t+1}$. \end{proposition} \begin{proof} Observe that RandBCGS2 (in Figure \ref{algo:incRand2}) is identical to RandHH (in Figure \ref{algo:randQR_nochol}) except that BCGS2-HH is used, instead of HH factorization, on the sketched vectors to generate the upper-triangular matrix.
 In \cite[Corollary 5.2]{Higgins:2025}, it was proven that RandHH results in $\kappa\left( \overline{Q}_{\ell+1:t+1}\right) = O(1)$.

 We prove in Appendix that the backward error of the QR factorization via BCGS2-HH only differs from the Householder QR backward error by a constant factor.
 Hence, the backward error analysis in \cite[Section 5.2.4]{Higgins:2025} only differs by a constant factor when BCGS2+HH, instead of HH, was used on the sketched vectors.
 Therefore, by \cite[Corollary 5.2]{Higgins:2025}, RandBCGS2 will generate the basis vectors $\overline{Q}_{\ell+1:t+1}$ whose condition number is bounded by $\kappa\left( \overline{Q}_{\ell+1:t+1}\right) = O(1)$, and the proof follows by Proposition~\ref{prop_2stage}. \end{proof} Assuming that the condition number of the big panel is in the same order as that of each panel in the one-stage algorithm (as in the condition~\eqref{eq:two-stage-preprocess}), the condition~\eqref{eq:assumption-4} on the big panel for the two-stage algorithm is equivalent to the condition~\eqref{eq:assumption-2} on the panel for the one-stage algorithm, and hence the two-stage algorithm with RandBCGS2 is as stable as the one-stage algorithm with RandHH.

 The roundoff error analysis of a randomized BCGS, that is similar to the one in Figure~\ref{algo:incRand}, has been presented in~\cite{Balabanov:2021:block}, where their framework allows generating the sketches of the block for the inter and intra block orthogonalization, separately, while in this paper, we focus on the one in Figure~\ref{algo:incRand} that uses a single sketch of the big panel (similar to randCholQR, but by generating the sketch of each block at a time).

-BCGS-PIP and RandBCGS, shown in Figures~\ref{algo:bcgs-pip} and ~\ref{algo:incRand}, respectively, have a similar algorithmic structure.
+BCGS-PIP and RandBCGS2, shown in Figures~\ref{algo:bcgs-pip} and \ref{algo:incRand}, respectively, have a similar algorithmic structure.